edsonpsantos/TodoList-iOSApp/README.md

    - The ViewModel contains the business logic for the app, connecting the View to the data (Models)!

-* Good practices
+* Good practices 🚀

-## Important note:
-🚀 This app is under development, so new features are being created daily.

-🙏🏽 Thanks for your attention !
+🙏🏽 Thanks !